philipp-spiess/philipp-spiess/Engineering/Test Matrixes.md

 	- Responsive Breakpoints
 	- Dark/Light Mode
 	- Accesibility options (screen reader, mouse-only, keyboard-only)
+	- Different browser versions
 - A good abstraction to help cope with this increasing complexity is by thinking of combinational matrixes.
 	- In code, this can be multi dimensional arrays or nested loops.
 [Jest even has a feature for it](https://jestjs.io/docs/api#testeachtablename-fn-timeout).
 	- In PR descriptions, it's helpful to draw a table to make sure you test all possible combinations throghoutly.
-- Increasing number of variables can make a full test run very costly.
+- Increasing the dimensions can make a full test run very costly though, so you can’t just blindly add more.
+- A very common pattern where this is userful is for manual pull request descriptions where you want to provide proof that you have exhaustively tested a new feature.
+A two-dimensional table might be used to show screenshots of e.g. different browsers and different responsive breakpoints.